Cheese-Interactive/.github/profile/README.md

 ## About us:
 Cheese Interactive is a tiny game development "studio" comprised of 2 beginner game devlopers of varying programming skill and similar, semi-existent artistic skill.
-We make the best games known to mankind.
+We make the best games known to mankind, both individually and together.
 <!--

 **Here are some ideas to get you started:**